23 - Into the Arabian Night

 * * *

-In Istanbul we had the Turkish visa kiosks all to ourselves.
+On arrival in Istanbul, we had the Turkish visa kiosks all to ourselves.
 It was totally weird.
 The clerks -- officials, I suppose -- weren't overtly evil or opportunistic.
 There were no bulletproof screens; no sliding trays; no machine gun wielding greeters.
 In all honesty, the kiosks looked a lot like themepark ticket booths.

 We sidled up to our corresponding kiosks.
 I went to one for Westerners.
 Elena to one for those from the Commonwealth of Independent States a.k.a. the CIS: a kinder, gentler, rebranded Soviet Union.
 I paid my money and got a few self-adhesive, ADMIT ONE for-a-month stickers in my passport.
 We weren't in the country yet, and already the twenty dollar bills were falling like autumn leaves.
 Elena got some visa stickers at her kiosk, and ta-DA, we were in Turkey.